 My greatest passion, apart from technology, is music.
 I have experience in music production and I can work with DAW software, such as Cubase and Logic Pro X. My debut single was released in May 2017.
-The 2-Track edition was released in January 2018 as a CD and digital download.
+The 2-Track edition was released in January 2018 on a CD and as a digital download.
 My second single was released in May 2018.
 Apart from Bulgarian, it includes vocals in Hebrew.
-The Hebrew lyrics were co-written by a school friend — Hristina Andreeva.
-Few months earlier, at the end of 2017, I started thinking about another future project.
+The Hebrew lyrics were co-written with a school friend — Hristina Andreeva.
+A few months earlier, at the end of 2017, I started thinking about another future project.
 I wanted to do something completely different from my previous work, so I decided to write a ballad.
-This turned out to be my third song, “За Теб”, which was finished at the beginning of 2019 and released on November 29.
+This turned out to be my third song, “За Теб”, which was finished at the beginning of 2019 and released on November 29 the same year.

 Norton Andreev, Martin Biolchev & Marieta Angelova

 Ако ще ти мине

 Norton Andreev, Martin Biolchev, Marieta Angelova & Hristina Andreeva

 Norton Andreev, Martin Biolchev & Anastasia Mavrodieva

 Due to my interest in music and graphic design, in 2010 I decided to start making music compilations.
 This allowed me to collect my favourite songs in one place, better manage my music library, share my favourite music with the world, and develop my design skills.